sancsoft/mailramp/README.md

 Modern mail systems react to sudden changes in email volume by mail servers and domains.
 If a sudden change is detected in sending volume, spam filters will lock down and block delivery under the assumption that there is a problem.
 Many orginizations refuse to alter their spam filtering configurations, even for legitimate reasons.

-Consistently delivering email to popular email providers and
+Consistently delivering email to popular email providers and specific enterprise domains builds email reputation, which improves deliverability when email delivery spikes are needed.

 ## What You Will Need